Yemen's Houthis agree to talks as bombing reportedly kills 58 people

 "If there had not been (Operation) Decisive Storm, we would have seen the Houthis and Ali Abdullah Saleh's people all over Yemen," Khaled al-Attiyah said.
 "I think Decisive Storm ... has restored legitimacy in Yemen.

 "Is it enough or not?
-I think it will be enough when the Houthis and Saleh's followers fulfill the elements of 2216."
+I think it will be enough when the Houthis and Saleh's followers fulfil the elements of 2216."

 Overnight, around 12 air raids hit weapons stores around the presidential palace in Sanaa, according to a Reuters witness, triggering secondary blasts that lit up the night sky.